 A1/A2 – Beginners

-Top 25 must know Italian phrases
+Top 25 must-know Italian phrases

-This video is very useful for absolute beginners who want to gain some kind of a foundation in the language or for anyone who is travelling to Italy and wants to be able to communicate at least a bit with the locals.
+This video is very useful for absolute beginners who want to gain some kind of a foundation in the language or for anyone who is traveling to Italy and wants to be able to communicate at least a bit with the locals.
 It teaches 25 important phrases, ranging from how to introduce yourself to how to ask for directions or the bill in a restaurant.
 The video is presented by an Italian native speaker who speaks very slowly and repeats the phrases many times, which makes learning both the words and the pronunciation far easier.
 It doesn’t teach any grammar, but sometimes a few key phrases are the best place to start!

 Learn 125 Beginner Italian Words

 This video is another useful video for beginners, it teaches 125 basic Italian words on a range of different themes, like fruit, jobs, or clothes.
-The video talks very slowly and puts each word into a sentence to make them easier to understand and remember.
+The video talks very slowly and puts each word into a sentence to make it easier to understand and remember.
 The majority of the video is in English, however, meaning that it is suitable only for absolute beginners as more advanced students may get bored by the pace and simplicity.

 Present tense of regular verbs

 This video is great for beginners who want to start to get an understanding of Italian grammar, it teaches the present tense conjugation of regular verbs and is a good starting point for students who want to learn Italian.
-The video talks very slowly and so is easy to understand.
+The video talks very slowly and so are easy to understand.

 Italian Words Pronunciation

 The pronunciation of Italian is one of the hardest, but most important, aspects of the language and so this video is very useful for anyone trying to learn Italian.
-It is presented by a native speaker, who explains the how different sounds and letter combinations should be pronounced.
-The video is quite long, but explains the different sounds very clearly giving long lists of examples.
+It is presented by a native speaker, who explains how different sounds and letter combinations should be pronounced.
+The video is quite long but explains the different sounds very clearly giving long lists of examples.